 Our Best Ultra Lightweight Trekking Pole

-With a low weight, small pack size, and durable design, these are a great set of trekking poles.
-The new ability to adjust the length on ascents and descents is a huge bonus on foldable poles.
-The older models did not have this functionality; the model we link to does.
+With a low weight, small pack size, and durable design, these are great trekking poles.
+The new ability to adjust the length on ascents and descents is a significant bonus on foldable poles.
+The older models did not have this functionality; the model we linked to does.

 Black Diamond has merged the packability of a 3-section Z-Pole with the adjustability of FlickLock.
 The result is an attractive trekking pole for long hikes, steep approaches, stream crossings, or supporting your tarp shelter.
 With the joint support and the improved SlideLock technology, the Distance FLZ is a three-season pole developed for the mountains.